alexgibson/alxgbsn.co.uk/_posts/2011-08-16-event-delegation-for-touch-events-in-javascript.md

 Notice here it is useful to make use of `touchmove` to detect any finger dragging gestures that might occur after a `touchstart` has fired.
 This way it is easy to cancel the 'tap' on `touchend` if desired.

 Update: Originally this article was using the function `document.elementFromPoint(x,y)` to get the element target in `ontouchend`.
 A few people have kindly pointed out that you can actually just use `e.changedTouches[0].target` or even `e.target` to get the same result for a simple 'tap'.
-It should be noted however, that the target attribute in this case always refers to the originating element, so if you do need to reference the element a finger might have moved on/off during `touchmove` or `touchend`, you would still need to use:
+It should be noted however, that the target in this case always refers to the originating element, so if you do need to reference an element a finger might have moved on/off during `touchmove` or `touchend`, you would still need to use:

 {% highlight javascript %}
 document.elementFromPoint(e.changedTouches[0].clientX, e.changedTouches[0].clientY);